AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - SDAT Viewer (WIP)
 - ARM Viewer (WIP)
 ### To do
-- VX Export/Import to/from video format
+- VX Export/Import to/from video format (Using the actimagine submodule)
 - Graphics Editor additional features (exporting and importing)
 - Find actual patches for the game to add to the editor's "patches" tab*
 - Find patches and tweaks that are helpful for playtesting purposes*